alttch/yedb/README.md

 - Key schemas are defined in keys *.schema/path/to/key* or *.schema/path*

-- A schema can be applied to individual keys or to all their sub keys, unless the lower-level schema is defined.
+- A schema MUST be applied to individual keys or to all their sub keys, unless the lower-level schema is defined.
 E.g. the schema, named *.schema/group1* is applied to all *group1* keys, unless some key* group1/key1* has the individual schema at *.schema/group1/key1*.